ElucidSolutions/fpt/modules/article/Readme.md

   article_titleBlock accepts two arguments:

   * context, a Block Expansion Context
-  * success, a function that accepts two
+  * done, a function that accepts two
     arguments: an Error object and a JQuery HTML Element.